-- 1. Encouraging responsibility, resourcefulness, and poise at home and in the community through habits of orderliness, courtesy of speech and mannerism and confidence in self and others. - 2.
+- 1. Encouraging responsibility, resourcefulness, and poise at home and in the community through habits of orderliness, courtesy of speech and mannerism, and confidence in self and others. - 2.
 Providing opportunities for family discussions and shared decisions. - 3.
-Helping them to abide by agreed upon decisions. - 4.
-Prepare your child for a good school day by seeing that they have sufficient rest, complete meals, time for eating, a fixed routine. - 5.
-Check your child's appearance before leaving home. - 6.
-Help your child build favorable attitudes toward school by being interested in their school day, appreciating their work and making constructive criticisms, getting acquainted with school friends and building an appreciation for the abilities of others. - 7.
-Become acquainted with your child's school program by visiting the school, becoming acquainted with the teacher(s), joining the PTO, helping with school activities and attending scheduled conferences. - 8.
-Supplement the school program for your child by taking family trips, providing a quiet comfortable place for homework and providing a good dictionary at the appropriate level for use at home. - 9.
-Read to your child daily and encourage your child to read daily.
+Helping them to abide by agreed-upon decisions. - 4.
+Prepare your child for a good school day by ensuring that they have sufficient rest, complete meals, time for eating, and a fixed routine. - 5.
+Checking your child's appearance before leaving home. - 6.
+Helping your child build favorable attitudes toward school by being interested in their school day, appreciating their work and making constructive criticisms, becoming acquainted with friends, and building an appreciation for the abilities of others. - 7.
+Becoming acquainted with your child's school program by visiting the school, becoming acquainted with the teacher(s), joining the PTO, helping with school activities, and attending scheduled conferences. - 8.
+Supplement the school program for your child by taking family trips, providing a quiet comfortable place for homework, and providing a good dictionary at the appropriate level for use at home. - 9.
+Encouraging and reading to your child daily.